amosgyamfi/OpenvisionOS/README.md

 # SwiftUI Dynamic Island Animations
 Come in and tuck away animations for Dynamic Island on iOS16 and Beyond.
-It contains animation clones for notifications, alerts and activities in iOS apps.
+It contains animation clones for pill-shaped notifications, alerts and activities in iOS apps.

 ## Coming soon!!!